amy-keibler/blog/content/2020-07-29_principles_of_technology_leadership.md

 ### Does the value of stating principles scale down to the personal level?

-Bryan starts his focus at with the large organization of the USA and then scales it down to the size of single companies.
+Bryan starts his talk by focusing on a country and then scales it down to the size of single companies.
 Does this scale down further?
 I think that it would be an interesting exercise to write out my own principles and then attempt to assess how well or inadequately I live up to them.

 ## References and Further Reading